connordove/Michels-GetServiceTagPassword/README.md

 #
 -------- UPDATE --------

-added an exe version of the python script.
+added an exe version of the Python script.
 Easier to download and run :)

 #